Grande Noirceur

 The Grande Noirceur ([ɡʁɑ̃d nwaʁsœʁ], English, Great Darkness) refers to the regime of conservative policies undertaken by the governing body of Quebec Premier Maurice Le Noblet Duplessis from 1936 to 1939 and from 1944 to 1959.

+In today's historiography of Quebec (at least since the 1990s), some scholars express the opinion that the notion of Grande Noirceur was a myth invented by those who embraced or spearheaded the Quiet Revolution in the 1960s.

 Rural areas

 Duplessis favoured rural areas over city development and introduced various agricultural credits during his first term.
 He also was noted for meagre investment in social services.
 Duplessis also opposed military conscription and Canadian involvement in World War II.

 Support from the Catholic Church

 In 1936, Duplessis hung a crucifix in the Quebec legislature.
-It was replaced by a second crucifix in 1982, which was removed on 10 July 2019.
+It was replaced by a second crucifix in 1982, which was only removed on 10 July 2019.